atom/atom/docs/creating-a-package.md

 Your package **should** have tests, and if they're placed in the _spec_ directory, they can be run by Atom.

-Under the hood, [Jasmine] is being used to execute the tests, so you can assume that any DSL available there is available to your package as well.
+Under the hood, [Jasmine] executes your tests, so you can assume that any DSL available there is available to your package as well.

 **FIXME: Explain the following**